 Symptoms of Depression

-When assessing depressive symptoms, it is essential that the time criteria are fulfilled.
+The following section describes the individual symptoms typical for depression according to DSM-5 guidelines.
+Depression can be diagnosed when at least two primary and two secondary symptoms are present.
+Furthermore, for securing the diagnosis of depression, it is essential that the time criteria are fulfilled.
 The symptoms must be present for at least two weeks and occur almost continuously during that period.

 Depressed Mood

-Affected individuals often describe their emotional state as characterized by hopelessness, sadness, and despair.
-These feelings are frequently accompanied by diffuse anxiety and a sense of inner insecurity.
 Some patients additionally, or even exclusively, report a feeling of emotional numbness.
 They describe it as an absence of any emotional experience.
 In such cases, they are unable to feel joy in response to positive events, but they may also find themselves unable to experience sadness.

 Patients often perceive this state as fundamentally different from other forms of psychological or physical suffering.
 It is experienced as particularly distressing.
 Symptoms may fluctuate throughout the day.
 A typical pattern is a pronounced worsening of mood in the early morning hours, with gradual improvement as the day progresses, sometimes resulting in a noticeably better mood in the evening.